 Strategically, there are countless untapped opportunities for companies to reach higher for ESG/Sustainability program success and ROI.
 Similar shifting demographic implications extend to the investment community.
 A broader definition of “customer” to include investors and property owners is also relevant.
 I will take the rest of this blog to expand on this point.

 - As of the latest U.S. SIF 2016 report, $8 trillion or 22% of institutional assets under management in the U.S. ($1 out of every $5 AUM) are now referring to ESG /Sustainability in investment decision-making, a 33% increase in two years.

 - “75 million Americans born between 1978 and 2000 stand to inherit over $30 trillion from baby boomers during the next 30 to 40 years.
 Industry surveys of millennial investors also demonstrate a strong preference for sustainable and impact investment strategies and thinking long term about performance,” as noted by sustainable investment consultant, Paul Ellis.

-- “In the U.S. women are expected to control half of private wealth by 2020, roughly $22 trillion.
-Although the majority of individual investors say they care about sustainable investing, women express higher interest than do men, 76% to 62%,” per Jean Rogers, founder and CEO of the Sustainability Accounting Standards Board (SASB)
+- “In the U.S. women are expected to control half of the private wealth by 2020, roughly $22 trillion.
+Although the majority of individual investors say they care about sustainable investing, women express higher interest than do men, 76% to 62%,” per Jean Rogers, founder, and CEO of the Sustainability Accounting Standards Board (SASB)